OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 ## eclipse/Lyo Designer Overview

-The [eclipse/Lyo Designer Toolchain Modeler and Code Generator](https://wiki.eclipse.org/Lyo/AdaptorCodeGeneratorWorkshop) is used for developing an OSLC4J provider using a code generator based on an EMF model of OSLC domain specifications.
+The [eclipse/Lyo Designer](https://github.com/eclipse/lyo.designer/wiki) is used for developing an OSLC4J provider using a code generator based on an EMF model of OSLC domain specifications.
 Here are some useful resources regarding OSLC, eclipse/Lyo and the ToolChain modeler.

+* [Eclipse Lyo Designer](https://github.com/eclipse/lyo.designer/wiki) The  GitHub Repository where Lyo Designer is developed and documented
+* [Lyo Designer Documentation](https://github.com/eclipse/lyo.designer/wiki) Documentation describing how to install, create specification and toolchain models, and complete the toolchain implementation.
 * [Linked Data and OSLC Tutorial](http://open-services.net/linked-data-and-oslc-tutorial-2015-update/), 2015, Jad El-Khoury:  good overview of OSLC 2.0 but does not cover Lyo Designer
 * [Linked Data and OSLC for Tool Interoperability - Part 1/2](https://www.youtube.com/watch?v=qQRZtd4EC7E&t=280s) November 2015, Jad El-Khoury
 * [Linked Data and OSLC for Tool Interoperability - Part 2/2](https://www.youtube.com/watch?v=k0cOAkEWvBs) This 2-part series doesn’t cover OSLC 3 or the code generator
 * [Modeling Support for Linked Data Approach to Tool Interoperability](https://www.thinkmind.org/index.php?view=article&articleid=alldata_2016_3_10_90030) - supporting article for the Lyo Designer Toolchain code generator
-* [Adapter Code Generator Workshop](https://wiki.eclipse.org/index.php?title=Lyo/AdaptorCodeGeneratorWorkshop&oldid=410372) - the old tutorial that use EMF editors and does not use the Toolchain editors built on the Sirius modeling tools framework
-* [Toolchain Modeling and Code Generation Workshop](https://wiki.eclipse.org/Lyo/ToolchainModellingAndCodeGenerationWorkshop) - generate a complete OSLC toolchain.
-This is the key documentation for the Toolchain Modeler and Code Generator
-* [Lyo Designer Domain Specification Modeling](https://wiki.eclipse.org/Lyo/DomainSpecificationModelling) - provides additional documentation on Lyo Designer, in particular, how to handle large or reusable domain models
 * [An OSLC4J Code Generator - Presentation & Demo](https://www.youtube.com/watch?v=nEImx_c6K5U) by Jad El-Khoury, KTH - 24/02/2014 KTH, Stockholm, Sweden - does cover the code generator, but not the toolchain

 Jad El-Khoury maintains an adaptor that is code generated under a public repository http://git.md.kth.se:8080/scm/git/se.kth.md.iee.pub; folder (\src\BugzillaAdaptor).
 The generator is based on the original OSLC4J Bugzilla adaptor.
 Relative to the reference implementation, the generator covers most features, but does not address rootservices or integration with the IBM CE apps.
 To access and install the BugzillaAdaptor:

 * git clone http://git.md.kth.se:8080/scm/git/se.kth.md.iee.pub
-* Then import existing projects into your workspace browsing to ~/git/se.kth.md.iee.pub.
-There will be four eclipse projects that can be imported from there.f
+* Then import existing projects into your workspace browsing to `~/git/se.kth.md.iee.pub`.
+There will be four eclipse projects that can be imported from there.

 The toolchain code generator creates an {adapter}Manager class that has to be implemented after code generation to get, create and search domain model elements.
 See [Exploring the generated code](./exploring-the-code) and [Implementing a Domain Class](./implement-domain-class) for details.

-The eclipse setup information at [Lyo Designer Workshop](https://wiki.eclipse.org/Lyo/AdaptorCodeGeneratorWorkshop/EclipseSetup) includes all the packages necessary to also run an OSLC4J application.
+The eclipse setup information at [Installing Lyo Designer](https://github.com/eclipse/lyo.designer/wiki/User-Manual-for-Domain-Specification-Modelling#eclipse-setup) includes all the packages necessary to also run an OSLC4J application.
 To build the generator itself, all that is necessary is (1) Acceleo (2) EMF Facet SDK and (3) EMF - Eclipse Modeling Framework SDK (Diagram Editor for Ecore is optional).
 The Lyo Designer editor is a Sirius 5.x model editor.

 Lyo Designer is based on EMF model and Acceleo code generator.
 Acdeleo is an eclipse project that implements the OMG MOF to Text generation (M2T) framework.
 M2T is the language and framework used to develop the Lyo Designer code generation templates.